PedroDSFerreira/osm-mec/app-demo/README.md

-# Client-Server Face Detection Application
+# Client-Server People Detection Application

-This is a simple client-server application for face detection using YOLOv3.
-The server receives video frames from clients, processes them using YOLOv3 for face detection, and returns the count of detected faces back to the clients.
+This is a simple client-server application for people detection using YOLOv3.
+The server receives video frames from clients, processes them using YOLOv3 for people detection, and returns the number of detected people and their respective position back to the clients.

 ## Requirements